hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_batch_jobs.md

 Once a module has been installed on the cluster, the executables or libraries it comprises are never modified.
-This policy ensures that the user's programs will run consistently, at least if the user specifies a specific version. **Failing to specify a version may result in unexpected behviour.**
+This policy ensures that the user's programs will run consistently, at least if the user specifies a specific version. **Failing to specify a version may result in unexpected behaviour.**

 Consider the following example: the user decides to use the `example` module and at that point in time, just a single version 1.2.3 is